unit-io/unitdb/docs/about.md

 #### Data Block
 The unitdb compress data and store it into data blocks.
 If an entry expires or deleted then the offset and size of data is marked as free and added to the leasing blocks that get allocated by new request.

-After data is stored safely in files, the WAL is truncated and memdb is shrink.
+After data is stored safely in files, the WAL is truncated and block cache is shrink.